LovemyDeveloper/LoveMyDeveloper/README.md

 - 👋 Hi, I’m @LovemyDeveloper
 - 👀 I’m interested in ...
-I'm excited to learning more about coming a developer for paypal.
+I'm excited to learn more about coming a developer for paypal.
 - 🌱 I’m currently learning ... /Paypal Developing
 - 💞️ I’m looking to collaborate on ...
 Everything I need to do to become the best developer so that youre payments are processed smoothly.
 - 📫 How to reach me ...
 (336)588-7111 or at Lailjessica93@gmail.com